gmoe/vim-eslint-syntax/README.md

 ```

 If you want more hints on how to integrate other linters or how this setup
+works check out [my config][], which also includes a method for automatically
-works, check out [my config][].
-Note that this plugin does not automatically
+fixing files.
+Note that this plugin does not automatically set the file type of
-set the file type of the buffer so it can play nicely with other future linter
+the buffer so it can play nicely with other future linter highlighters.
+You'll
-highlighters.
-You'll have to set it manually similar to the snippet above (`let
+have to set it manually similar to the snippet above (`let &filetype =
-&filetype = linterBuffType`) or set it with an [autocommand][] like below:
+linterBuffType`) or set it with an [autocommand][] like below:

 ```vim
 au!
 BufRead,BufNewFile __Linter_Results__ setfiletype eslint